mate-academy/python_morning_tasks/task_list/python_string_matching_in_list/python_string_matching_in_list.en.md

 Input: words = ["mass", "as", "hero", "superhero"]
 Output: ["as", "hero"]
 Explanation: "as" - substring of "mass", "hero" - substring of "superhero".
-Also a valid answer: ["hero","as"]
+Also a valid answer: ["hero", "as"]

 Input: words = ["leetcode", "et", "code"]
 Output: ["et", "code"]